Miguel de Buría: Rebellion at the San Felipe Mines

 In a particular incident, one of the Spanish foremen that usually oversaw and abused the enslaved Africans tried to abuse Miguel by tying him (prior to lashing him).
 However, Miguel resisted and grabbed a sword from one of the foremen and defended himself with it.
 In the process, Miguel escaped to the nearby jungle.
 From there, he employed the cover of the night to stealthy approach the mines, where he began convincing the enslaved Africans and natives to flee and join his effort.
 He managed to gather around 20 within the first group and more of the second.
 Miguel then organized them, took control of weapons and led an attack against the mines.
-Emerging victorious, the rebels punished the Spaniards in the same fashion that they had been punished during their captivity, culminating in the deserved executions of some (two according to author Pedro Simón) that were either foremen or otherwise abused the enslaved men, women, and children.
+Emerging victorious, the rebels punished the Spaniards in the same fashion that they had been punished during their captivity, culminating in the executions of some (two according to author Pedro Simón) who were either foremen or had otherwise abused the enslaved men, women, and children.
 The survivors were left free in order to deliver a declaration of war to Barquisimeto, issuing an ominous warning that they "should wait with their weapons handy, since [the Africans] were determined to take away their town and resources and carry out deserved executions, taking their beloved women into their services".
 The news caused a commotion there.

-In a testimony that took place in 1565, Diego Hernández de Serpa placed the number of men and women that participated in the rebellion at 150, and stated that they were well armed and began the incursion gathering in a road, from where they attacked the small building where the Spanish were with so much vigour that they could not resist.
+In a testimony that took place in 1565, the conqueror Diego Hernández de Serpa placed the number of men and women that participated in the rebellion at 150, and stated that they were well armed and began the incursion gathering in a road, from where they attacked the small building where the Spanish were with so much vigour that they could not resist.
 After most were slaughtered, the Captain was joined by four Africans that decided to remain loyal, one of which was killed, while others joined him in the trip back to Nueva Segovia.
 Among the survivors was Melchior López, who claimed that he was threatened with death if he did not leave.
 Miguel and his men took all of the gold in the mines, as well as the equipment and belongings that the Spanish had at the location, as spoils of war.
 Miguel then arranged scouts to find and persuade other enslaved men and women and possible allies of joining their cause.
 Such efforts brought ladino natives to their company.
 Afterwards, in the document that served as proof of the military services that of Captain Diego Hernández de Serpa, the events were discussed in detail.